tlietz/collaborlist/README.md

 When a user is editing a `list item`, the entire `list item` will have a slight grey tint for all other users currently collaborating on the same list.

-This works by broadcasting an `editing` event with a payload of `item_id` between collaborators of a list.
+This works by broadcasting an `editing` event with a payload of `item_id` between users currently collaborating on a list.

 There are two situations where a message will be broadcasted:

 1) A user presses on a `list item` and focuses the editing area.
 2) A user changes the contents of a `list item`.

-Once an `editing` message is broadcasted, each connected client that receives the `editing` messege will countdown a set amount of time before broadcasting a `remove_edit` event to itself.
+Once an `editing` message is broadcasted, the process that broadcasted the message will spawn a named process that includes the `item_id`(so that it can be found later when resetting the timer), with a countdown to send a `remove_edit` message. broadcasting a `remove_edit` event to itself.
 Every message broadcast for a specific `list item` resets that timer.

+Another way to implement this could be to have a single Genserver handle the countdowns and broadcasting the `remove_edit` messages.
+The benefit of doing this is that there will be less processes overall.
+However, the downside is that the Genserver could become a bottleneck because each broadcast must happen synchronously in a queue.

 ## User Auth